goksuturac/goksuturac/README.md

 #### I am working on AI and ML.
-I am a senior computer engineering student and doing minor in artificial intelligence and machine learning at Eskisehir Technical University.
-I have been working on machine learning algorithms, especially neural networks.
+I recently graduated from Eskişehir Technical University with a degree in Computer Engineering and a minor in Artificial Intelligence and Machine Learning.
+During my studies, I focused on enhancing my skills in image processing and machine learning through various projects.

-I have also recently been working in computer vision and image processing part.
+I am actively pursuing a position where I can apply and expand my expertise in artificial intelligence and machine learning.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)